typesafehub/conductr-doc/src/main/play-doc/developer/DevQuickStart.md

     ```

 The new bundle should be created in your `target/bundle` directory.
 The `sbt-bundle` effectively describe what resources are used by your application and are used to determine which machine they will run on in the ConductR cluster.

+As you move through our documentation you will  come across references to ConductR's environment variables e.g. `MY_APP_BIND_PORT`.
+Please refer to [our documentation](BundleEnvironmentVariables) for information on the meaning of these environment variables should you need to.

 ## Start ConductR cluster